 “While I’m glad we found this, fixed the vulnerability, and secured the accounts that may be at risk, the reality is we need to continue developing new tools to prevent this from happening in the first place.”

 It is not yet clear how many UK users have been caught up in the breach.
 The Information Commissioner’s Office and National Cyber Security Centre (NCSC) said they were investigating the impact of the breach in the UK.

 “There is no evidence that people have to take action such as changing their passwords or deleting their profiles,” a spokesperson for NCSC said in a statement.
 “However, users should be particularly vigilant to possible phishing attacks, as if data has been accessed it could be used to make scam messages more credible.”

 Under the EU General Data Protection Regulation, Facebook could be fined up to four per cent of its annual global turnover.
 Its total revenue amounted to $40.65bn (£31.16bn) in 2017, meaning the company could be liable to a fine of up to $1.62bn (£1.24bn).

-Chris Morales, head of security analytics at Vectra, commended Facebook for quickly identifying and responding to the vulnerability, but added “it is unfortunate for users, and also unfortunate for Facebook at a time when they under intense scrutiny along with the recent departure of Facebook’s CSO, Alex Stamos”.
+Chris Morales, head of security analytics at Vectra, commended Facebook for quickly identifying and responding to the vulnerability, but added “it is unfortunate for users, and also unfortunate for Facebook at a time when they are under intense scrutiny along with the recent departure of Facebook’s [chief security officer], Alex Stamos”.